TAX SEASON 2020

 The maximum amount of qualified long-term care premiums includable as medical expenses has increased.
-Qualified long-term care premiums up to the amounts shown below can be included as medical expenses on Schedule A (Form 1040) itemized Deductions.
+Qualified long-termed care premiums up to the amounts shown below can be included as medical expenses on Schedule A (form 1040) itemized deductions.

 Deduction Amount and Modified Limit for Traditional IRA Contributions Increased

-For 2018, the maximum IRA deduction remains at $5,500 ($6,500 if age 50 or older).
-For taxpayers who are covered by a retirement plan at work, the deduction for contributions to a traditional IRA is reduced (phased out) depending on the modified AGI.
-See the chart below:
+For 2020, the maximum IRA deduction remains at $6,000 ($7,000 if age 50 or older).
+For taxpayers who are covered by a retirement plan at work, the deduction for contributions to a traditional IRA is reduced (phased out) if the modified AGI is: